 I needed to re-stock so purchased Treewise Pencils (made from newspaper and wood free).
 For pens, I’ve tried Remarkable’s r-Writer Recycled Plastic Handwriting pen and r-rubbish Recycled Paper Pen.
 While they cost more individually, bought in a box they are affordable.
 Treewise Pencils are based in Dubai, though I was keen to try them out.
 Some brands state that pencils are wood-free, when in fact they are from sustainable forests (also good though not the same thing).

 Remarkable are based in Hasfield, so they’re much closer to home (and also stock pencils made from material taken from cars, CD cases and fridges).
 I like that these items are on their “second life” as I try to give everything I use a second chance to be useful, before I discard it.
-Even then I’m trying to re-purpose and compost more than recycle or bin.
-The plastic pens can become filler material in the base of large pots – an alternative to grit – and the paper can be added to the compost.
+I’m re-purposing more, to reduce recycling and waste; habits from childhood now taught to my own children.

 I’ve kept printed paper after I’ve used it for its purpose, so I can use twine or wool to thread it between plastic or cardboard notebook covers (which I’ve also kept).
 These “second-chance” notebooks are great for draft writing and list making.
-I write directly onto the laptop often, though find with editing and first drafts, I work better with paper.
-I only write on one side, though it means the paper is used again before being shredded and put on the compost heap or in the nesting boxes.
-It’s cut down spending on notebooks and being able to move things already re-purposed, further down the chain of waste saves pennies and reduces impact a little.
+I write directly onto the laptop, though find with editing and first drafts, I work better with paper.
+Though I can only write on the one side most of the time, it means the paper is used again before being shredded and put in pots as filler or nesting boxes for birds.
+It’s cut down spending and being able to move things already re-purposed, further down the chain of waste, saves pennies and reduces impact a little.